Machine Level Programming

 - tests in computer exercises

-At least 20 points earned during semester.
+At least 20 points earned during the semester.

 To successfully pass the course students must earn at least 25 points from the final examination.